Case definitions

 The LPR data contain CPR numbers, date and time for healthcare contact, the responsible departments, hospitals, places of stay, diagnosis-, procedure-, and surgery codes.
 Since the LPR registers every contact as a new record, HAIBA uses an algorithm to merge any linked contacts to form a single record.
 The previous contact tracing algorithm, applied to LPR data until 2019, is described in the publication “The development and use of a new methodology to reconstruct courses of admission and ambulatory care based on the Danish National Patient Registry”.
 The algorithm was adapted for use with LPR3.

-More information about the LPR.
+More information about the LPR (in Danish).

 Data from the CPR